kobe-koto/FluentLyrics/README.md

 The main interface.

 ## Supported platforms
-- Linux x86_64
+- Linux
    - retrieve now-playing metadata via the MPRIS D‑Bus interface.
 - Android
+- macOS
+   - obtain now-playing metadata via the [MediaRemote adapter](https://github.com/ungive/mediaremote-adapter)

 ## Limited support
 - macOS

-   - obtain now-playing metadata via the [MediaRemote adapter](https://github.com/ungive/mediaremote-adapter)
-   - HUGE thanks to [@watchdogexd](https://github.com/watchdogexd) for testing and contributing.
+   HUGE thanks to [@watchdogexd](https://github.com/watchdogexd) for testing and contributing.

-   - I don't have a macOS device, so I can't test it, expect limited support.
+   I don't have a macOS device, so I can't test it, expect limited support.

-- No other platform support is planned
-- PR welcome
+- Linux arm64

+   I don't have a Linux arm64 device, that means I cannot test on this architecture.

+   Because [fastforge hardcoded x86_64 for appimagetools](https://github.com/fastforgedev/fastforge/blob/main/crates/app_packager/src/linux/appimage.rs#L86), there is no AppImage for arm64.

 ## Cannot support

 - Windows

    we dun want to :3

 - iOS

    theoretically impossible to obtain now‑playing metadata without jailbreaking.

-- Linux arm64

-   official support for building a Linux arm64 Flutter app requires a native Linux arm64 machine

-   but I don't own a physical one...

-   that means additional time and effort for an architecture I cannot test

-   PR welcome (if that comes with consistent test and feedback).

 - Other platforms/architectures not natively supported by Flutter, PRs for them are no-op.

+- Other platforms/architectures thats natively supported, PRs are welcome if comes with consistent test and feedback.

 ## Installations

 ### Linux

-1. Arch Linux (x86_64)
+1. Arch Linux (x86_64/arm64)

 ```bash
 paru -Sy fluent-lyrics-bin